Queen Victoria Market

-The Queen Victoria Market (also known colloquially as Vic Market or Queen Vic) is a major landmark in the central business district (CBD) of Melbourne, Victoria, Australia.
+The Queen Victoria Market (also known colloquially as the Vic Market or Queen Vic) is a major landmark and public marketplace in the central business district (CBD) of Melbourne, Victoria, Australia.
 Covering over 7 ha, it is the largest open air market in the Southern Hemisphere.

 Constructed in stages from the 1860s and officially opened in 1878, the Queen Victoria Market is the last remaining major market in the CBD, and along with Prahran Market and South Melbourne Market, the last of the city's Victorian era markets still operating.
 It is listed on both the Victorian Heritage Register and the National Heritage List, and is one of Melbourne's major tourist sites, attracting approximately 10 million visitors annually.

 History

 Earlier markets in Melbourne

 The Western Market was Melbourne's first official fruit and vegetable market, established in 1841, six years after the city's founding.
 It grew to take up an entire block bounded by Market, Collins and William streets in the central business district.
 The expansion of Melbourne to the east led to the establishment of the Eastern Market in the late 1840s, which quickly overtook the Western Market in popularity.